varn0/omarchy-tui/ERRORS.md

 ### Common Patterns
 1. **Callback Timing Issues:** Always register callbacks after all dependencies are initialized
 2. **Recursion Prevention:** Use "silent" methods that update state without triggering callbacks during programmatic updates
-3. **Event Propagation:** Use application-level input capture for global shortcuts, not widget-level capture
+3. **Event Propagation:** Use dual-layer input capture (widget-level + application-level) for global shortcuts when widgets may consume events
 4. **Initialization Order:** Be careful with initialization order to prevent premature state changes

 ### Best Practices
 - Use silent state update methods during programmatic changes
-- Set global input capture on the root application, not on parent widgets
+- Implement dual-layer input capture: widget-level handlers for when widgets have focus, application-level as fallback
 - Remove or guard callbacks that fire during programmatic widget updates
 - Handle selection updates through keyboard events rather than widget change callbacks
+- Each widget should handle global shortcuts when it has focus to ensure responsiveness